 It's your responsibility to ensure you have a suitable computer to sit an online exam.
 You must ensure your computer meets the Pearson VUE technical requirements before your exam appointment.

 - a desktop or laptop, either Mac or PC (tablets or touchscreen devices are prohibited)

 - a personal computer that meets the minimum technical specifications.
 Work computers may have restrictions that prevent you from launching or completing your exam, such as corporate firewalls, including VPNs and proxies

 - connected to the most stable internet you can access, and one that meets the Pearson VUE technical requirements.
-For optimal performance, a reliable and stable connection speed of 3 Mbps down/up is required.
+For optimal performance, a reliable and stable connection speed of a minimum of 6 Mbps down and 3 Mbps up is required.
 A wired network is usually best, but this may differ in some regions

 - equipped with a webcam and microphone.